MarynaShavlak/dev-interview-hub/src/widgets/Sidebar/ui/Sidebar/SidebarRedesigned/README.md

     return (
         <ToggleFeaturesComponent
             feature="isAppRedesigned"
-            on={<RedesignedSidebar className={className} />}
+            on={<SidebarRedesigned className={className} />}
-            off={<DeprecatedSidebar className={className} />}
+            off={<SidebarDeprecated className={className} />}
         />
     );
 });
 ```
 ## Conclusion
-The `RedesignedSidebar` component offers an updated and flexible navigation solution with modern design elements.
+The `SidebarRedesigned` component offers an updated and flexible navigation solution with modern design elements.
 Its collapsible functionality, dynamic content rendering, and integrated switchers provide a user-friendly and adaptable sidebar experience.
 The component’s customizable styling options ensure seamless integration into diverse design frameworks.